"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Methods

 To get detailed answers from participants about XAI uses and perceptions, we created mock-ups of representative XAI approaches that could potentially be embedded into Merlin.
-These included: \begin{itemize} \item \textit{Heatmap}-based explanations that highlight regions in the input image that are important to the AI model’s output.
-They represent feature attribution methods that visualize results via heatmaps~\cite{fong2017meaningful,petsiuk2018rise,selvaraju2017gradcam,shitole2021sag,simonyan2013deep,zeiler2014visualizing,Zhou2016CAM,brendel2019bagnet} and include popular techniques like Grad-CAM~\cite{selvaraju2017gradcam}. \item \textit{Example}-based explanations that show examples in the training data that are important for the AI model’s output.
+These included: \begin{itemize} \item \textit{Heatmap}-based explanations that highlight regions in the input image that are important for the AI model’s output.
+They represent feature attribution methods that visualize results via heatmaps (also known as saliency maps)~\cite{fong2017meaningful,petsiuk2018rise,selvaraju2017gradcam,shitole2021sag,simonyan2013deep,zeiler2014visualizing,Zhou2016CAM,brendel2019bagnet} and include popular techniques like Grad-CAM~\cite{selvaraju2017gradcam}. \item \textit{Example}-based explanations that show examples in the training data that are important for the AI model’s output.
 They include methods that use influence functions~\cite{koh2017influence} and representer points~\cite{yeh2018representer} to identify important positive/negative training examples for a particular output. \item \textit{Concept}-based explanations that explain the AI model's output with text-based concepts.
 They include concept bottleneck models~\cite{koh2020concept}, as well as methods like IBD~\cite{zhou2018ibd} and ELUDE~\cite{ramaswamy2022elude} that generate class-level explanations as a linear combination of concepts. \item \textit{Prototype}-based explanations that explain the AI model's output with visual prototypical parts.
-They represent methods such as ProtoPNet~\cite{chen2019protopnet}, ProtoTree~\cite{nauta2021prototree}, and their recent variations~\cite{donnelly2022deformable,Nguyen2022team}. \end{itemize} These cover the range of well-known XAI methods for computer vision.
-Please see~\cref{fig:xai_eg} for our mock-ups, and the Appendix for development and design details.
+They represent methods such as ProtoPNet~\cite{chen2019protopnet}, ProtoTree~\cite{nauta2021prototree}, and their recent variations~\cite{donnelly2022deformable,Nguyen2022team}. \end{itemize} As described in Sec. \ref{sec:relatedwork_methods}, these cover the range of XAI methods for computer vision.
+In the supplementary material, we describe in detail how we created the mock-up explanations and show examples of explanations beyond bird image classification.
+We emphasize that the three identification examples are \textit{real} app outputs that we obtained by uploading photos to Merlin Photo ID.
+However, the shown XAI explanations are \textit{mock-ups} that we designed; they are not representative of how Merlin Photo ID actually identifies birds.
+We made this point clear to participants during the interviews.
+We also communicated that we were not affiliated with Merlin's AI development team.